 National Register of Historic Places in San Francisco

-The W. P. Fuller & Company Glass Warehouse one of the best remaining examples of the brick warehouses that dominated the Embarcadero waterfront in the late nineteenth and early twentieth centuries.
+The W. P. Fuller & Company Glass Warehouse one of the best remaining examples of the brick warehouses that dominated the Embarcadero waterfront in the late 19th and early 20th centuries.

 The area, just east of Telegraph Hill and north of Broadway, was San Francisco's center for maritime and warehouse commerce from the 1850s to the 1960s.
 Warehouses and factories were built here because of the relatively flat landscape - created from fill - and proximity to the Embarcadero Beltline Railroad and the piers just beyond.